mottosso/Qt.py/CAVEATS.md

 1. Examples MAY indicate either Python 2 or 3 as `# MyBinding, Python2`
 1. Examples MUST be in docstring format.
 See other caveats for samples.
 1. Examples MUST `import Qt` (where appropriate), NOT e.g. `import PyQt5`.
+1. Examples MAY include `untested` in which case the continuous integration mechanism will look the other way.

 <br>
 <br>